nervosnetwork/docs/docs/technical-concepts/ckb-vm-verification-rules.md

 `
 ```

-When each script group is executed, the execution cost of the scripts is recorded and the sum of all resource consumption is compared with the `max_block_cycles` allowed upper limit.
+When each script group is executed, the execution cost of the scripts is recorded and the sum of all cycles consumed is compared with the `max_block_cycles` allowed upper limit.

 Suppose there is a transaction as follows: